Define Ransomware Attack:

 The most ransomware attacks turn files to a format that’s not readable while deleting the readable format.
 To get the keys to read the data, the victim is required to pay a ransom.

-Most ransomware follows a three-step process.
-To be safe from ransomware, you have to understand this process.
+Most ransomware attack follows a three-step process.
+To be safe from ransomware, you have to understand what ransomware attack?

 The Incubation Stage